mcoyyyy/BTHRMS/README.md

 # btHRMS
-HRMS created using opensourced software Sentrifugo
+Created an HRMS software using the opensource system Sentrifugo.